IPBee/blockchain/README.md

 Smart Contract has read and write methods.
 Write methods put and update data in blockchain.
 You can imagine it like global data base with free read access and paid write capability.
 Write commission depends on blockchain and amount of writing data.
 [Polygon blockchain](https://polygon.technology) for now one of the cheapest Ethereum compatible blockchain.

-To write Polygon blockchain we need to have account in Polygon network and [MATIC](https://polygon.technology/matic-token) coins to pay commissions.
+To write Polygon blockchain we need to have account in Polygon network and [MATIC](https://polygon.technology/matic-token) coins to pay commission fees.

-The one of the simplest way to create account using [Metamask wallet](https://metamask.io) available as [Chrome](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) and Firefox extension.
+The one of the simplest way to create account is to use [Metamask wallet](https://metamask.io) available as [Chrome](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) and Firefox extension.

 ### Document hash